Randomization tests for peer effects in group formation experiments: Using design symmetry to construct computationally tractable permutation tests

-This section shows that certain designs can lead to computationally tractable conditional distributions $\pr(W \mid \Uset)$.
-The results in this section rely on theoretical results from algebraic group theory; readers interested in the concrete consequences of these results on the design of randomization tests in our setting may skip ahead to Section~\ref{section:practical}.
+This section motivates the use of permutation tests for a broad class of randomized group formation experiments.
+To do so, we show that certain designs can lead to computationally tractable conditional distributions $\pr(W \mid U)$, which are crucial in the randomization tests discussed above.
+This section relies on results from algebraic group theory; readers interested in the concrete consequences of these results on the design of randomization tests in our setting may skip ahead to Section~\ref{section:practical}.